Emerald ash borer adult (Photo by by U.S. Department of Agriculture)

 Where is it found?

-In Canada the emerald ash borer beetles is found in Ontario and Quebec, but EAB could devastate the ash population all across North America.
+In Canada the emerald ash borer beetles are found in Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia, but EAB could devastate the ash population all across North America.

 What does it threaten?